Back to all articles

 Is your interface easy to navigate?

-Get an instant analysis of your interface against 80+ UX principles, including Fitts’s Law.
+Get an instant analysis of your landing page against 80+ conversion principles, including Fitts's Law.

 Scan Your Site Free